benjaminnamo/CS3388-Computer-Graphics/Marching Cubes/README.md

 Also, make sure you have downloaded shaders.hpp, TriTable.hpp, and CubeAxes.hpp.

 ## Main Features
-Marching Cubes mesh generation
+- Marching Cubes mesh generation
-Camera controls for orbiting around the mesh
+- Camera controls for orbiting around the mesh
-Vertex normals computation for shading
+- Vertex normals computation for shading
-Optional PLY file output for saving the generated mesh Different sample 3D functions for testing
+- Optional PLY file output for saving the generated mesh
+- Different sample 3D functions for testing

 ## Usage
-Use arrow keys to move the camera around the mesh Click and drag the left mouse button to rotate the camera Press 's' to save the mesh as a PLY file
+- Use arrow keys to move the camera around the mesh
+- Click and drag the left mouse button to rotate the camera
-To change the 3D function, comment/uncomment the desired function in the f function in the code.
-To adjust the step size, min, max coordinates, iso-value, or output file name, modify the corresponding variables in the main function.
+- To change the 3D function, comment/uncomment the desired function in the f function in the code.
+To adjust the step size, min, max coordinates, iso-- value, or output file name, modify the corresponding variables in the main function.

 Please note that the performance may vary depending on the size of the mesh and the number of triangles generated.